Key takeaways:

 All in all, this paints a picture of the adenosine receptor being important in how neurons communicate.
 Alterations in this pathway may cause people to be more on alert, startling easily, and jittery (especially with high caffeine).

-Going beyond mother-infant bonding, oxytocin, in general, plays a role in social attachment and trust.
-In fact, if you give normal adults oxytocin intranasally (up the nose), there is a substantial increase in trust among people, which increases the benefits of social interaction.[ref]
+Going beyond parent-infant bonding, oxytocin, in general, plays a role in social attachment and trust.
+For example, if you give normal adults oxytocin intranasally (up the nose), there is a substantial increase in trust among people, which increases the benefits of social interaction.[ref]

 Adult separation anxiety is a disorder linked to oxytocin levels and oxytocin receptor genetic variants in several studies.
 It is characterized by feeling anxious when separated from a loved one or even a pet.[ref][article]